sakship31/Workspace/README.md

 </p>

 ## Features ##
-Workspace also allows you to do a lot of new things.
+Workspace has following features-

-1)Login/Register:You can store all your documents and other related work at one place i.e. your account.
+1)Login/Register: With login/register feature, the personal work can be stored in Journal app.
+So that each user can have their work(records) in the app which can be edited or deleted by them.With Workspace , you can easily create an account for free and store all your things at one place.

-With Workspace , you can easily create an account for free and store all your things at one place.
+2)Paint : With the Paint feature of Workspace, you can easily make drawings and save them.

-2)Encryption/Decryption : Want to keep your work private?
-Workspace allows you to easily do that with the Encryption feature.
+3)Journal: Often we want to keep a track of our records so there comes the use of journal application.You can easily maintain a record of your work, add new records, delete, edit and keep them private(user login specific).

-You can secure your work with passwords to restrict access.
+4)Notepad: This is a basic text editor with all necessary feature to edit and save your files and format them.It has an additional feature to kepp the file content encrypted to avoid others read it when file is saved locally.
+It can be decrypted later on by providing same password as given while encrypting.

-3)Paint : With the Paint feature of Workspace, you can easily make drawings and save them.
+5)Encryption/Decryption : Workspace allows you to easily keep your work private with the Encryption feature.

-4)Journal: Often we want to keep a track of our records so there comes the use of journal application.You can easily maintain a record of your work, add new records, delete, edit and keep them private(user login specific).
+You can secure your work with passwords to restrict access to your data which can be decrypted by the same password.

 ----------------------------------------------------------------------------------------
 ### Login ###